Since 1987, we have led the effort to preserve, protect and restore Adelaide's irreplaceable garland of Park Lands.

 APPA monitors government planning and actions, and does not hesitate to speak out on behalf of all South Australians when the Park Lands are at risk.

 Apart from our current campaigns, we have four ongoing activities designed to focus community attention on, and raise awareness of the rarity, beauty and world importance of the Adelaide Park Lands.
 These regular activities are:

-- the Adelaide Park Lands 'photo of the day';
+the Adelaide Park Lands 'photo of the day'; and

 These are our Objectives, as stated in our Constitution: